We will be closing at 4:30pm on the 1st of July - enjoy the football!

 Get an EV through your salary — save tax and NI

-Electric cars are taxed at a fraction of the rate of petrol or diesel company cars.
-Through a salary sacrifice scheme, you can drive a brand-new EV using your gross (pre-tax) salary — typically saving 30–60% versus a personal lease.
+Electric cars are taxed at a fraction of the rate of a petrol or diesel company car.
+Through salary sacrifice you pay from your gross (pre-tax) salary — typically saving 30–60% versus a personal lease.

-• Pay from gross salary — your monthly cost comes out before income tax and National Insurance are deducted.
+• Pay from gross salary — your monthly cost comes out before income tax and National Insurance.

-• All-in monthly cost usually includes insurance, road tax, servicing, tyres and breakdown cover.
+• All-in monthly cost usually covers insurance, road tax, servicing, tyres and breakdown cover.

-• Works for employees & directors — if your employer doesn't have a scheme yet, we can point them to a provider.
+• Employees & directors — if your employer has no scheme yet, we can point them to a provider.

 HMRC Benefit-in-Kind rates for zero-emission cars vs a typical petrol company car.